 With our children's sizes in Renaissance and medieval costumes, your next Renaissance fair will be a bigger hit than ever before.
 Browse our Renaissance peasant maiden costumes for girls and Robin Hood costumes for boys.
-He can play King Arthur, a Tudor boy, a pirate or a knight in costume armor.
+For a historically accurate boy's Renaissance costume, he can play King Arthur, a Tudor boy, a pirate or a knight in costume armor.
 She can play Maid Marian, a Tudor princess, Rapunzel or Shakespeare's Juliet.
+We have a lot of experience with kids' Renaissance costumes, whether it's for a school project or Halloween costume.
+See our guide to children's clothing during the Renaissance, and many suggestions of famous Renaissance characters that your child can depict in the next school play.

 Children's Clothes in the Renaissance